-- Global import: this scenario follows the Global Ambition storyline from the TYNDP scenario framework as described in section 2.3.1.
-The focus is on centralized solutions to facilitate the energy transition.
-Making the bridge to stakeholder feedback, one could expect more producerside flexibility in this scenario.
-With respect to the workshop discussion on European energy selfsufficiency, this scenario fully commits to importing large amounts of decarbonized energy from outside of the EU. - e-Prosumers: this scenario follows the Distributed Energy storyline from the TYNDP scenario framework as described in section 2.3.1.
-Electrification of mobility and decentral energy solutions are thoroughly explored.
+- e-Prosumers: this scenario follows the Distributed Energy storyline from the TYNDP scenario framework as described in section 2.3.1.
+Electrification of mobility and decentral energy solutions are thoroughly explored, combined with more efficiency in the final demand.
 The same goes for consumer side flexibility.
-With respect to the workshop discussion on European energy self-sufficiency, this scenario aims to make Europe more energy independent from other countries by maximizing RES supply and electrification. - Large scale e-RES: this completely new scenario tries to find a middle ground between both previous scenarios which are either very centralized or decentralized, without forsaking the longterm climate goals.
+With respect to the workshop discussion on European energy self-sufficiency, this scenario aims to make Europe more energy independent from other countries by maximizing RES supply and electrification. - Large scale e-RES: this completely new scenario tries to find a middle ground between both previous scenarios which are either very centralized or decentralized, without forsaking the long-term climate goals.
 As such it combines both centralized RES generation (mainly offshore) with decentral solutions but at the same time introduces higher electrification rate than the TYNDP 'Global Ambition' scenario, thus integrating stakeholder feedback on the importance of electrification for Belgium.